Make This DIY Butter Slime Using Clay

 You can definitely try experimenting with other brands of craft air dry clay.
 We tried mixing our slime with Crayola Model Magic to compare.
 The result, however, wasn’t as buttery and soft.
 It was still fun if you want a more mold-able firm slime kinda like a putty, but it won’t spread like butter.

-DIY Butter Slime
+How to Make DIY Butter Slime

 - 6 oz.
 Elmer’s School Glue